markamdev/shecore/README.md

 # SHeCoRe - Shell Configuration Restorer

-Simple tool (scripts and config files) for restoring shell settings.
+Set of scripts and config files for restoring shell/environment settings.

-This tool can be used to configure fresh shell environment (OS reinstallation, new machine) with your favorite settings including:

-* command aliases
+This tool has been prepared for private purpose so probably is useless for the rest of the world.
+In case you find it useful please find some short manual in this document.

+Currently the scripts provide restoration of following settings:

+* bash settings [in progress] - aliases, prompt, environment variables
-* default set of directories (and symlinks) in home directory
+* directories [in progress] - set of directories one wants to have on each development/personal/work machine
-* environment variables (prompt, default console editor and so)

-It can be also usefull to sync your settings between different machines (ex.
-PC and laptop, home and work PC and so).
+* installed applications [to be done] - automatic application installation (Ubuntu apt and CentOS yum supported)

+## Repository content

+### Scripts

+### Profiles (folders with settings)

 ## Fetching, configuration and installation

+TODO

 ## Usage

+TODO

 ## Synchronization

+TODO

 ## Author